I love Christmas in Switzerland. Actually, I think Christmas is my favorite time of the year in Switzerland.

 The only exceptions in Zurich are three Sundays per year during the Advent season, on which many shops in the city center are open all day.
 Just one more reason to love Christmas in Switzerland!

-What’s your favorite thing about Christmas in your country?
-Let me know in the comments section below.
+What’s your favorite thing about Christmas in Switzerland or in your home country?
+Share in the comments section below.

 If you like it, Pin it: